grafana/beyla/docs/sources/network/config.md

 |--------------|----------------------------|----------|---------|
 | `interfaces` | `BEYLA_NETWORK_INTERFACES` | []string | (empty) |

-Contains the interface names from where flows will be collected from.
-If empty, Beyla will fetch all the interfaces in the system, excepting the ones listed in `excluded_interfaces` (see below).
-If an entry is enclosed by slashes (e.g. `/br-/`), it will match as regular expression, otherwise it will be matched as a case-sensitive string.
+Contains the interface names from where flows are collected from.
+If empty, Beyla fetches all the interfaces in the system, excepting the ones listed in `excluded_interfaces` (see below).
+If an entry is enclosed by slashes (e.g. `/br-/`), it is matched as regular expression, otherwise it is matched as a case-sensitive string.

 If you set this property via environment variable, each entry must be separated by a comma.
 For example: